Akiyuki Shinbo: Madoka Magica era (2010–2013)

 Shinbo and Shaft continued production on a number of other series concurrently between 2010 and 2013.
 In 2010: Hidamari Sketch x Hoshimittsu with Ishikura, Dance in the Vampire Bund with Masahiro Sonoda, Arakawa Under the Bridge and its sequel Arakawa Under the Bridge x Bridge with Miyamoto, and And Yet the Town Moves (although Tatsuwa is credited as the "assistant director", Shinbo has referred to him as the show's "series director"); in 2011: Katte ni Kaizō with Tatsuwa, Ground Control to Psychoelectric Girl with Miyamoto, Maria Holic Alive with Tomokazu Tokoro (and Ishikura as assistant), Hidamari Sketch x SP, and Mahou Sensei Negima!
 Anime Finale (assisted by Ishikura).
 In 2012, he directed Hidamari Sketch x Honeycomb with Yuki Yase, and this year marked the continuation of the Monogatari series with Nisemonogatari and Nekomonogatari: Black, with director Tomoyuki Itamura replacing Tatsuya Oishi.
 In 2013, Shinbo returned with Itamura for Monogatari Series Second Season, featuring Yase and Tatsuwa as series directors for the Kabukimonogatari and Onimonogatari arcs.
 Yase also directed the final OVA series in the Hidamari Sketch anime franchise under Shinbo, and Shinbo directed (assisted by Tatsuwa) Sasami-san@Ganbaranai.

+Itamura served as the series director of Nisemonogatari due to Shinbo's trust in his capability.
+Shinbo had been aware of Itamura's work at Shaft since he had joined 3 years prior, and he believed that the second episode of Bakemonogatari (which Itamura had directed) was very good.

 Shinbo interpreted the source material for And Yet the Town Moves as being inspired by and written like an older manga series.
 For that reason, he directed the series as if it was an older anime, using less-common techniques in the modern era of the time like people reflected in objects and fish-eye lenses.

 Shinbo noted that both himself and the original author to Ground Control to Psychoelectric Girl, Hitoma Iruma, were male, so he thought the series would've been more interesting if the series composition was instead written from the perspective of a woman.
 Eventually, Yuniko Ayana was hired to be the series composition writer by request of Shinbo.